CHARTER FOR THE SOUTHWEST HILLS NEIGHBORHOOD ASSOCIATION

 Article II.
 Geographic Boundaries.

-The Southwest Hills Neighborhood Association encompasses that area bounded by a line starting at the intersection of Willamette Street and 29th Avenue, moving west along 29th Avenue to Lorane Highway; then north on Washington Street to 28th Avenue; then west on 28th Avenue to Chambers Street, then north on Chambers Street to 24th Avenue, then west to City View, then following City View as if it were extended south to the south edge of the McClean subdivision, then turning south and east along the city boundary until that boundary intersects Willamette Street, then north along Willamette Street back to the intersection with 29th Avenue.
+The Southwest Hills Neighborhood Association encompasses that area bounded by a line starting at the intersection of Willamette Street and 29th Avenue, moving west along W. 29th Avenue to Lorane Highway; then north on Washington Street to W. 28th Avenue; then west on W. 28th Avenue to Chambers Street, then north on Chambers Street to W. 24th Avenue, then west to City View, then following City View as if it were extended south to the south edge of the McLean subdivision, then turning south and east along the city boundary until that boundary intersects Willamette Street, then north along Willamette Street back to the intersection with 29th Avenue.

 Article III.
 Purpose.

 Section 1.
 The purpose of the Southwest Hills Neighborhood Association is to promote community at the neighborhood level and improve the livability of the neighborhood.
 Those who reside, own property, or are the the single representative of a business or non-profit located within the Southwest Hills Neighborhood Association boundaries are members of the Association.
 The Executive Board (“Board”) acts as an elected body to represent the Association’s neighborhood needs and interests when and where appropriate.
 The Board communicates with members, so the Association then may: